justinbarias/justinbarias.github.io/_posts/2018-07-23-enterprise-it-is-dead.markdown

 ## Wrapping up

-That all seems a bit too much, and might sound like drinking too much of "everyone is a software organisation, they just dont realise it yet".
+That all seems a bit too much, and might sound like drinking too much of the "everyone is a software organisation, they just dont realise it yet" coolaid.
 This applies differently to different industries, countries, with differing engineering maturity, and regulation requirements.

-I still believe that the elimination of the "Enterprise IT" role will eventually happen, as business become more savvy with technology and the implications that come with it - and the discipline it requires.
+I still believe that the evaporation of the "Enterprise IT" role will eventually happen, as business become more savvy with technology and the implications that come with it - and the discipline it requires.

 One way or another, Enterprise IT must change.